AMomozZz/ID2223-lab2_2024/README.md

 ## Foundation LLMs

-Inference will be on CPUs, so big models will be slow.
-We selected `Llama-3.2-1B-Instruct`, which is a small model and inference fast on CPUs.
-It's also suitable for fine-tuning.

-Initially, we experimented with several models, including `Llama-3.2-3B-Instruct`, `Mistral-Small-Instruct-2409` and `Phi-3.5-mini-instruct`.
+Initially, we experimented with several models, including [Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct), [Mistral-Small-Instruct-2409](https://huggingface.co/mistralai/Mistral-Small-Instruct-2409) and [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct).
 After training each model for 60 steps, we observed that Phi-3.5-mini-instruct had the lowest evaluation loss.

-However, further research, including insights from [this tweet](https://x.com/AIatMeta/status/1839018085329809831) posted by [AI at Meta](https://x.com/AIatMeta), showed that Llama 3.2 performs better than Phi-3.5-mini on most benchmarks.
-So we decided to continue using Llama 3.2 as the base model for further fine-tuning.
+However, Phi trains and inferences much slower than Llama, and through further research, including insights from [this tweet](https://x.com/AIatMeta/status/1839018085329809831) posted by [AI at Meta](https://x.com/AIatMeta), showed that Llama 3.2 performs better than Phi-3.5-mini on most benchmarks.

+Due to resource limit and our goal for fine tuning, we decided to continue using Llama 3.2 as the base model.

 ## Dataset

-We used `Vezora/Code-Preference-Pairs`, which is a dataset specialized in ORPO.
+We used [argilla/Capybara-Preferences](https://huggingface.co/datasets/argilla/Capybara-Preferences), which is built on top of [LDJnr/Capybara](https://huggingface.co/datasets/LDJnr/Capybara), in order to generate a preference dataset out of an instruction-following dataset

-We used [`FineTome-100k`](https://huggingface.co/datasets/mlabonne/FineTome-100k) as the evaluation dataset, which is a subset of [`The-Tome`](https://huggingface.co/datasets/arcee-ai/The-Tome). `The Tome` is a curated dataset designed for training large language models with a focus on instruction following.
+We used LDJnr/Capybara as the evaluation dataset.

 ## Model-centric approach